helloitsxinyi/helloitsxinyi/README.md

 I'm passionate about fullstack development using JavaScript, TypeScript and Java.

 - 👩🏻‍💻  Graduate Student at the National University of Singapore, pursuing Systems Analysis
-- :computer: Languages, Tools, Technologies: Python, JavaScript, TypeScript, ReactJS, Redux, Angular, Firebase, Express.js, Node.js, Mongoose ODM, Spring
+- :computer: Languages, Tools, Technologies: Python, JavaScript, TypeScript, ReactJS, Redux, Angular, Spring
 - :globe_with_meridians: Find me at https://www.linkedin.com/in/xinyitay/ :)

 <!--